Day trip to the Royal Monastery of El Escorial and Valley of the Fallen from Madrid

 However, the ostentation of this part of the Monastery contrasts with the austerity of the lodgings of Felipe II, which you will also see during your visit.

 In short, this visit to the monastery and palace of El Escorial takes you directly to Spanish history, where glamor, art and religion reached their maximum expression.
 Therefore, it is not strange that San Lorenzo is one of the places that attract the most tourism in the country.

 Something similar happens with the next destination that our excursion will bring you to: the Valley of the Fallen.

 Visit to Valle de los Caídos (Valley of the Fallen)

 The reasons are quite different, both for the art that it displays and for the historical period and conditions under which it was built.
 The complex of the Valley of the Fallen is a much more modern monument, since this lavish work was built between 1940 and 1959 in order to honour the memory of those who had fallen during the Spanish Civil War.
-Any Spaniard knows that this monument has a clear political tint, linked to the victors of the war and with Francisco Franco, whose remains are buried in the Basilica itself.
+Any Spaniard knows that this monument has a clear political tint, linked to the victors of the war and with Francisco Franco, whose remains were buried in the Basilica itself until 2019.

 Regardless of political ideology, it is interesting to visit the Valle de los Caidos in order to get to know one of the country’s historic episodes and to appreciate the art that was developed during those years in Spain.